rcl-ssl/docs/certbot/iis.md

 ---
 title: IIS
-description: RCL CertificateBot Windows Service for automatic SSL/TLS certificate installation and renewal in IIS
+description: RCL SSL CertificateBot Windows Service for automatic SSL/TLS certificate installation and renewal in IIS
-parent: RCL CertificateBot
+parent: RCL SSL CertificateBot
 nav_order: 4
 ---

-# RCL CertificateBot for IIS
+# RCL SSL CertificateBot for IIS
-**V6.0.10**
+**V7.0.0**

-RCL CertificateBot runs as a **Windows Service** in a Windows Server.
-The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL Portal** to a Windows hosting machine.
+RCL SSL CertificateBot runs as a **Windows Service** in a Windows Server.
+The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL SSL Portal** to a Windows hosting machine.

 Certificates will be automatically saved to the ``Local Machine`` certificate store in the  ``Trusted People`` folder.
 Certificates will also be automatically bound to the **IIS Web Server** on the hosting machine.

 ## Automatically Renew SSL/TLS Certificates

-You can use RCL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL Portal** using the the following creation options :
+You can use RCL SSL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :

 - Azure DNS (including SAN) - **Recommended**

-**'Stand Alone' certificates are not supported by RCL CertificateBot.**
+**'Stand Alone' certificates are not supported by RCL SSL CertificateBot.**

-# Install RCL CertificateBot for IIS
+# Install RCL SSL CertificateBot for IIS
 ## Download the Files

 - The Windows Service files (``certificatebot-iis-win-xx``) are available in the [GitHub Project](https://github.com/icloudinfinity/ICI.SSL.CertificateBot) page in the [Releases](https://github.com/icloudinfinity/ICI.SSL.CertificateBot/releases) section: